firefly2442/zombie-10-4/rules.md

 Each player has a role.
 The commander role is special in that it has different rules and victory conditions than the other players.
-The subordinants take high level
+The subordinants take high level orders from the commander but have autonomy over lower level decisions.

+Roles:

+* Commander
+  * Engineer
+  * Medical
+  * Recon
+  * Armored
+  * Special Ops